Geldern: Neighbouring towns and municipalities

 Geldern shares borders with Kevelaer and Sonsbeck to the north, Issum to the east, Kerken and Straelen to the south, and the Dutch municipalities Venlo and Bergen to the west.

+Climate

 Coat of arms

 The first coat of arms of the city of Geldern was a shield with three medlars, referring to an event in the dragon legend.
 The lion of Guelders, recognizable in the present coat of arms, has been used since the Middle Ages.

 History

 Dragon legend

 According to folk legend, local noblemen Wichard and Lupold of Pont fought a fire-breathing dragon around 878.
 They found it under a medlar tree, and one of them stabbed it with his spear.
 The dying dragon rattled two or three times: Gelre!
 Gelre!
 In commemoration of this heroic feat, the Lords of Pont founded the city of Geldern at the confluence of the Niers and the Fleuth.